 The bank's prescreened account solicitation processes generally use information from credit reporting agencies to identify consumers and small business owners who are likely to respond and be approved for a credit card account.
 In the prescreening process, credit reporting agencies provide the bank with a list of potential customers whose credit meets or exceeds underwriting standards determined by the bank in advance.
 Every name on the list then receives by direct mail an application for a firm offer of credit.
 The underwriting criteria used to prescreen potential applicants varies over time in accordance with the bank's established lending guidelines relating to the operation of its revolving lending business, as such guidelines may be changed from time to time, and include various models, including risk models, designed to predict the credit risk of potential cardholders.
 The bank's pricing strategies are risk-based.
 Lower risk customers may likely be offered products with more favorable pricing and the bank expects those products to yield lower delinquencies and credit losses.
-On products offered to higher risk customers, however, the bank is likely to experience higher delinquencies and losses.
 As such, the bank prices products to higher risk customers accordingly.